Canop/bacon/website/docs/config.md

 ctrl-d = "scroll-page(1)"
 ```

-Notes:

-* actions here may refer to jobs even if they're not defined in all projects
+Note that you may have keybindings for jobs which aren't defined in all projects, this isn't an error.

-* your operating system and console intercept many key combinations
+Your operating system and console intercept many key combinations.
+If you want to know which one are available, and the key syntax to use, you may find [print_key](https://github.com/Canop/print_key) useful.

 # Project Settings